Updated May 12, 2026

 The shortlist

-A premium robot vacuum and mop system for buyers who want the most automated floor-care setup possible.
+A flagship robot vacuum and mop system for buyers who want the most automated floor-care setup possible.

 • Advanced dock automation